junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Buck up, buddy, we need your help," Dean pleads quietly.

-Cas glances him quickly.
+Cas glances at him quickly.
 "I don't involve in violence anymore.
 Please understand."

 Dean stuffs the tablet they found into Cas's hands.
 "Can you read it?"

 Cas squints at the tablet like reading through old man's reading glasses, holding the tablet closer then farther, tilting his head this way and that. "'Tree'?"

-He looks up at them like a child looking for praise of recognizing a new word.
+He looks up at them like a child looking for praise for recognizing a new word.
 Dean just frowns at him.

 Cas turns back to the tablet. "'Horse'?
 'Fiddler crab'?
 I don't know, I can't read it.
 It wasn't meant for angels."

 "Then what are you doing?
-Playing word puzzle?
+Playing some word puzzle?
 Bullshitting craps?"
 Dean's patience is running thin.
 "We're running out of time here, Cas!"

 Cas flinches, shoving the tablet back into Dean's hands, taking a step away from him, his head bowed low, eyes on the floor.
 "Please, there is no need for anger here, Dean."

 Dean takes a step closer to him, narrowing their distance, standing in his personal space, "Oh, really?
 Because I shouldn't be pissed that the world is ending, *again*?
 That there are monsters everywhere and this is all *your fault*?
-But then you just fucking died and got amnesia and then gone all wild, leaving *me* cleaning up your mess?
-Tell you what, Cas, why don't you go ahead clean up your own mess this time.
+But then you just fucking died and got amnesia and then went all wild, leaving *me* cleaning up your mess?
+Tell you what, Cas, why don't you go ahead clean up your own mess this time?
 Actually go save something, because I am so tired --"

 "Dean..."
 Sam calls out behind him, in his usual peacemaker's tone.
 Dean ignores him.